 Maryborough has been in the news for two things recently: our sports stars, and the disadvantaged community behind them.
-The DOTE report listed Maryborough in the top 5 most disadvantaged communities in the state, with higher rates of unemployment, domestic violence, disability, criminal rates, and low family income.
+The DOTE report listed Maryborough in the top 5 most disadvantaged communities in the state, with some of the highest rates of unemployment, domestic violence, disability, criminal rates, and low family incomes.

-Bernie had never heard of the investigation, and his eyebrows raised again at the information.
+Bernie had never heard of the investigation, and his brows raised again at the information.

 “I know there’s people disadvantaged out there but I don’t see a lot of that… I think there’s great opportunities in Maryborough, but to take them up you need to know about the framework and see what support is out there.”

-From personal experience, it can be easy to avoid the issues in a town like Maryborough, where many can be hidden behind closed doors– mental health issues, drug abuse, and domestic violence are invisible if you’re simply taking a stroll down High Street.
+From personal experience, it can be easy to avoid issues in a town like Maryborough, where many are hidden behind closed doors.
+Mental health issues, drug abuse, and domestic violence are invisible if you’re simply taking a stroll down High Street.

-Rowena Butler grew up in Carisbrook, 6km outside of Maryborough, where she stayed until moving to Melbourne to study accounting after school.
-She returned to her hometown mid 2013 after spending 17 years living in London and travelling the globe.
+Rowena Butler grew up in Carisbrook, 6km outside of Maryborough, where she stayed until moving to Melbourne to study accounting.
+She returned to her hometown in mid-2013 after 17 years living in London and travelling the globe.

-After spending 2 years back in the area, the results of the DOTE report barely surprised her:
+After 2 years back in the area, the results of the DOTE report barely surprised her:

 “The disadvantage of the town is a lot more prevalent, you can see the degradation of housing and a lot of the socioeconomic factors, the way people dress, talk, look, eating habits, all of those […] Maryborough’s been a struggling postcode for the last 10-15 years in terms of employment and living conditions, and I think that puts it in a more statistical way – I never felt any of those things [when she was younger] and I do now as an adult, and I’m not sure if that’s a difference as an adult or if it just wasn’t like that before.”